 What happens in the real estate market underlies the economic cycle.
 And the cycle simply continues to repeat.

 A man by the name of Homer Hoyt identified the repetition of this real estate cycle in a book written back in 1933, called ‘One Hundred Years of Land Values in Chicago.’

 A study of history as Homer Hoyt did it, with a focus on land values, proved the economy moved in a very clear sequence of roughly 18 to 20 year cycles.

-It’s directly related to land price and it repeats regardless of government policies and the type of government in power.
+It’s directly related to land and property price and it repeats regardless of government policies and the type of government in power.

 And nothing has changed since Homer Hoyt wrote the book in 1933.
 The real estate cycle simply keeps reaffirming itself.

 The financial reforms initiated after the global financial crisis, have only guaranteed yet another real estate cycle, as that crisis was not financial in nature.

 And whilst the underlying cause of the cycle is ignored, the real estate cycle must repeat.